MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

 > [!NOTE]
 > SQL Server login using FQDN (for example, CONTOSO.COM\Username) is not supported.
 Use CONTOSO\Username format.
 >
-> Due to a KRB5 limitation, you will not be able to add SQL Server logins from Domain Local Groups.
+> SQL Server logins from Domain Local Groups is not supported.
+Use Global Security Domain Groups instead.

 ## Next steps